 There was a pause.
 Olive resisted rolling his eyes.

 “Right…” Cadence raised a brow.
 “Anyways, I was caught up in an incident around that time too.
 Saints must be on my side with how I survived that one.”

 “I was also injured four days ago by a Projector,” Werner affirmed.
-“I don’t believe in miracles, but if I were to speak in such terms, I would call it something like that.”
+“I don’t believe in miracles, but if I were to speak in such terms, I would call my survival something like that.”

 Everyone turned to Maria, who blinked back at them perplexed.

 “Well, I can’t really recall ever doing something like nearly dying,” she hummed.
 “I mean, I will never die.”
 Her tone was matter of fact.

 Olive could feel that she really did believe she’d never die, which was a concept Olive found hard to wrap his head around.
 This woman had more screws loose than he did.